Mass media in Israel: Freedom House

 Freedom House publishes an annual Freedom of the Press report.
 The 2013 report described Israel as having "the freest press in the region" but downgraded its status from "Free" to "Partly Free" in response to "the indictment of journalist Uri Blau for possession of state secrets, the first time this law had been used against the press in several decades, as well as instances of politicized interference with the content of the Israel Broadcasting Authority radio programs and concerns surrounding the license renewal of television's Channel 10."
 The 2023 Freedom in the World report gave Israel a 3 out of 4 report for Freedom of Expression.
 The report stated that though the media is generally free to criticize the government, print articles remain subject to censorship by the military, and that right-ward leaning trends under the Netanyahu administration further threatened public faith in the press.

 Reporters Without Borders

-In 2023 Reporters Without Borders ranked Israel 97th out of 180 in their Press Freedom Index.
-Palestine was rated 156th out of 180 in 2023.
+In 2025, Reporters Without Borders ranked Israel 112th out of 180 in their Press Freedom Index.
+Palestine was rated 163rd out of 180 in the same year.
 The results for Israel and the Palestinian National Authority from 2002 to the present are shown below, with lower numbers indicating better treatment of reporters: